-- Review the organization and current staffing to determine the likely size and extent of demobilization effort. - Request the EOC Director and Section Coordinators to assess long-term staffing needs within their sections and provide listing of positions and personnel for release by priority. - Coordinate with the Agency Representatives and partner agencies, as appropriate. - U Evaluate logistics and transportation capabilities to support the demobilization effort. - Obtain approval of the Demobilization Plan from EOC Director.
-Ensure that the plan, once approved, is distributed. - □ Supervise execution of the Demobilization Plan. - Ensure all sections, branches and units understand specific demobilization responsibilities. - Brief Planning/Intelligence Section Coordinator on demobilization progress.
+- Review the organization and current staffing to determine the likely size and extent of demobilization effort. - Request the EOC Director and Section Coordinators to assess long-term staffing needs within their sections and provide listing of positions and personnel for release by priority. - Coordinate with the Agency Representatives and partner agencies, as appropriate. - □ Evaluate logistics and transportation capabilities to support the demobilization effort. - Obtain approval of the Demobilization Plan from EOC Director.
+Ensure that the plan, once approved, is distributed. - □ Supervise execution of the Demobilization Plan. - □ Ensure all sections, branches and units understand specific demobilization responsibilities. - □ Brief Planning/Intelligence Section Coordinator on demobilization progress.

-- Review Resources in Common EOC Responsibilities on page 36. - □ In coordination with Logistics, establish "check-in" stations, as required, to facilitate the return of supplies, equipment and other resources. - Obtain identification and description of surplus resources.
+- □ In coordination with Logistics, establish "check-in" stations, as required, to facilitate the return of supplies, equipment, and other resources. - Obtain identification and description of surplus resources.